Elizabeth Stamp

 Featured:

-Wednesday, May 8, 2024 at the Congress Has Heart Reception
+Wednesday, May 7, 2025 – Congress Has Heart Reception

-Friday, May 10, 2024 at the Heart’s Delight Trade Tasting
+Thursday, May 8, 2025 – Heart’s Delight Trade Tasting

 In 1951, the Stamp family moved to Lakewood Farm, a run-down peach and apple orchard on the west side of Seneca Lake, in the Finger Lakes region of New York.
 The next spring, they started planting grapes.
 The original grapes were those favored by the large wineries and grape juice companies.
-In the mid-80's the family diversified to add some new varieties, with the hope of someday using them to make their own wines.
+In the mid-80s the family diversified to add some new varieties, with the hope of someday using them to make their own wines.

 In 1988, Monty and Beverly Stamp and their children pressed the grapes for their first vintage.
 Lakewood Vineyards winery opened to the public in June 1989 with 7 varieties of wine, made from estate-grown grapes from their 45 acres of Finger Lakes vineyards.